-Linux systems do not provide a direct analog to the Solaris User and Process Rights Management subsystems.
-Linux does have a similar mechanism called capabilities used to grant specific commands the ability to do things that are normally only allowed for a root account.
-This is different from the Solaris model because instead of granting the ability to a specific user, capabilities are granted to a specific command.
+Linux systems provide 'capabilities' used to grant specific commands the ability to do things that are normally only allowed for a root account.
+Instead of granting the ability to a specific user, capabilities are granted to a specific command.
 It may be convenient to enable the server to listen on privileged ports while running as a non-root user.

 The setcap command is used to assign capabilities to an application.
-The cap\net\bind\service capability enables a service to bind a socket to privileged ports (port numbers less than 1024).
-If Java is installed in /ds/java (and the Java command to run the server is /ds/java/bin/java), the Java binary can be granted the cap\net\bind\service capability with the following command:
+The cap_net_bind_service capability enables a service to bind a socket to privileged ports (port numbers less than 1024).
+If Java is installed in /ds/java (and the Java command to run the server is /ds/java/bin/java), the Java binary can be granted the cap_net_bind_service capability with the following command: